pwighton/ci-qms/SOP-002--Document_and_Records_Controls_Procedure.md

 The record control process establishes requirements for the creation, control storage, and retention of records.
-This procedure applies to all records required to demonstrate conformity of products and the quality system including but not limited to records in the following
+This procedure applies to all records required to demonstrate conformity of study conduct  and the quality system including but not limited to records in the following
 categories:

--   Design History Files (DHF)
+-   Study Files (including protocol, amendments, and administrative documents)

 -   Risk Management Files (RMF)

 -   Regulatory Records

--   Device Master Record (DMR)
+-   Informed Consent Records

+-   Subject Records (including case report forms, source documentation, and eligibility verification)

--   Complaint Files and Device Recall Records
+-   Data Management Records

--   Distribution Records
+-   Adverse Event and Safety Records

--   Quality Records
+-   Quality Records (including audit reports, deviations, and corrective actions)

 -   Training Records

--   Testing Records

--   Purchasing Records
+-   Monitoring Records

--   Labeling Records
+-   Laboratory and Testing Records (if applicable)

--   Inspection Records
+-   Vendor/Contractor Records (including agreements and qualifications)

 ## 5.1 General

-Records are established to provide evidence that products, processes and the quality system conform to regulatory requirements.
+Records are established to provide evidence that products, processes and the quality system conform to QMS requirements.

-Records are created as part of performing a task, operation, or activity called out in SOPs, work instructions or Project Plans.
+Records are created as part of performing a task, operation, or activity called out in SOPs, work instructions or Study Protocol.

-All records required that are required to demonstrate compliance with quality and regulatory requirement exist as paper records.
-Although these records may also exist electronically, it is always the paper record with the handwritten signature that is considered the official record.

-The QA representative maintains all required records on paper in a locked, fireproof file cabinet or equivalent.
+The QA representative maintains all required records in secure electronic systems that comply with applicable regulations (e.g., 21 CFR Part 11) or as paper records in locked, fireproof storage.
+The  Study Protocol **shall** document the location and format of study-specific records.

 ## 5.2 Required Content